A Mother's Work How Feminism, the Market, and Policy Shape Family Life Neil Gilbert

 - 6 black-&-white illustrations

 Neil Gilbert is Milton and Gertrude Chernin Professor of Social Welfare and Social Services at the University of California, Berkeley.
-He is the author of numerous books, including Welfare Justice, published by Yale University Press, and his writing on public policy issues has appeared in Commentary, Society, the Los Angeles Times, and the Wall Street Journal.
+He is the author of numerous books, including Welfare Justice, and his writing on public policy issues has appeared in Commentary, Society, the Los Angeles Times, and the Wall Street Journal.
+He lives in Orinda, CA.

 "'A groundbreaking book, A Mother's Work reconsiders traditional views on motherhood.
 Through his examination of the average middle-class mom, Gilbert provides cutting edge analysis of a mother's value in the market economy.'
 Sylvia Ann Hewlett, author of Off-Ramps and On Ramps: Keeping Talented Women on the Road to Success, President of the Center for Work-Life Policy 'A cogent case for how capitalism, feminism, and government policies have tended to undermine motherhood.
 An important, broadly conceived synthesis.'
 Mary Ann Mason, author of Mothers on the Fast Track"